 Simon Nkoli is one of South Africa’s most influential queer icons and was a fearless fighter against all forms of stigma, discrimination and inequality.

-This week marked both his birthday (26 November, 1957) and the 20th anniversary of his death (30 November, 1998).
 In his honour, here are 14 things you should know about the amazing Simon Nkoli.

 2. He came out as gay at the age of 18 to his mother.
 She took him to a priest, sangomas and a psychologist in an effort to change his sexuality.